SamG101-Developer/SNetwork3/README.md

 - If A's signed keys are changed, and IP isn't changed -> verification at B fails because statis keys for A's IP won't verify C's signature
-- If A's signed keys are changed, and IP is changed too -> verification at A fails because the recipient id in the receives signature from B (forwarded back by C) would be C's id, not A's id
+- If A's signed keys are changed, and IP is changed too -> verification at A fails because the recipient id in the received signature from B (forwarded back by C) would be C's id, not A's id

 ### Establishing end-to-end encryption for packet data connections [PDCP]